 Plotting Multiple Spectra from the Ossila Optical Spectrometer in Python

 Often when working with optical spectroscopy data, data processing can be made faster and more consistent using a programming tool such as Python.
-These are the steps that our researchers follow when processing multiple spectra that were taken using the Ossila Optical Spectrometer.
+These are the steps that our researchers follow when processing multiple spectra that were taken using the Ossila USB Spectrometer.
 The code was designed in the Spyder virtual environment for Python but should be compatible with other environments such as Jupyter Notebooks.
 This code is designed for the Ossila Optical Spectrometer but could be adapted to process data from other spectrometers as long as the data is in the form of a CSV.

 When Taking the Measurements